-The Statement of Accounts was submitted to Full Council via the Audit & Governance Committee by the Section 151 Officer, the Service Director for Finance, on 9th November 2021.
+The draft Statement of Accounts was authorised for issue by the Section 151 Officer, the Service Director for Finance, on 28th July 2021.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31st March 2021, the figures in the financial statements and notes have been adjusted in all material aspects to reflect the impact of this information.